 Wet AMD occurs when abnormal blood vessels behind the retina start to grow under the macula (called Choroidal Neovascularization).
 These new blood vessels tend to be very fragile and often leak blood and fluid.
 Fluid, in turn, interferes with the function and health of the retinal cells.

 Dry AMD occurs when the light-sensitive cells in the macula slowly break down.
-Over time, as less of the macula functions, central vision is gradually lost in the affected eye.
-Dry AMD generally affects both eyes, but may be asymmetric between the two eyes.
+Over time, as less of the macula functions, the affected eye will gradually lose central vision.
+Dry AMD affects both eyes, but may be asymmetric between the two eyes.
 Ninety percent of all people with AMD have the dry form, although the dry form can turn into the wet form.

 Who is at risk for AMD?